mwichary/twitter-export-image-fill/README.md

 ### Version history

 **1.03 (5 Jan 2017)**
+- Downloads videos through youtube-dl “integration”
-- Now downloads avatar images, too (code submitted by @edsu)
+- Downloads avatar images, too (code submitted by @edsu)
 - Should work on Python 2 and 3 (code submitted by @glasnt)

 **1.02 (27 Dec 2016)**
-- Fix the first line to allow it to run on more systems
+- Fixed the first line to allow it to run on more systems

 **1.01 (27 Dec 2016)**
 - Added an option to start from an earlier archive